PinoyCoder29/PinoyCoder29/README.md

 # About Me

-I'm a Full-Stack Web Developer from the Philippines with a passion for building modern, scalable, and user-friendly web applications.
+I'm a **Full-Stack Web Developer** from the Philippines with a strong interest in building modern, scalable, and user-focused web applications.

-I enjoy developing complete solutions—from responsive user interfaces to backend APIs and database design.
-I'm continuously improving my skills by building real-world projects and exploring new technologies in web development and artificial intelligence.
+My experience includes developing responsive frontends, RESTful APIs, database integration, authentication systems, and AI-powered applications.
+I enjoy learning new technologies and continuously improving my development skills by building real-world projects.

----

-# Current Focus

-- Building production-ready full-stack applications
-- Learning advanced software architecture
-- Exploring AI integration for web applications
-- Improving backend performance and scalability
-- Looking for opportunities as a Full-Stack / Software Developer

 ---